Youth at First Parish

-Help with this mission of FPC 10:30 AM
+Helped with this mission of FPC

 Tues.
 Feb 13 Fat Shrove Party!

-We will help with the Wellspring Holiday Fair on Sunday Dec.
-11th at 1 pm.
+We helped with the Wellspring Holiday Fair

 Wellspring House holds an annual holiday store.
 In years passed we have gone to help with clean up from this.
 The Wellspring House provides temporary shelter to families or persons who are in need.
 They also offer adult education courses, job training, and help people to get back on their feet.
 The services they provide have helped over 1,000 families every year.
 If you can help out with cleaning up their holiday store, we would love to have you.
 They are located in Gloucester at 302 Essex Avenue.

 The Sunday school and youth group children and moms put together 20 beautiful baskets for the Council on Aging on November 13th.
 Thank you so much to all who donated and those who helped put them together.
 The people who will receive them will be so thankful for our generosity.